ARTIST: PRIMAL SCREAM

 The title was taken from the dialogue sample that starts the track, which had been lifted from the 1966 Hells Angels flick, ‘The Wild Angels’, with actor Peter Fonda’s words resonating loud and clear a quarter of a century on – ‘we wanna be free, we wanna be free to do what we wanna do, and we wanna get loaded, and we wanna have a good time, and that’s what we’re gonna do…’.
 It was a genius juxtaposition, setting the ideal mood for this mainly instrumental downbeat groove, which Muzik magazine would list as one of its 50 most influential dance records, describing it as ‘something akin to ‘Sympathy For The Devil’ for the E generation’.

 The unmistakeable influence of the drug ecstasy is etched into the grooves of ‘Screamadelica’.
-Bobby Gillespie, the band’s vocalist, is said to have taken his first E at one of the Shoom nights in Manchester, which were held at Legend, the club where I had my greatest DJ highs back in the early ’80s (Shoom, of course, being the seminal London Acid-House night which began in 1987).
+Bobby Gillespie, the band’s vocalist, is said to have taken his first E at one of the Spectrum nights in Manchester, which were held at Legend, the club where I had my greatest DJ highs back in the early ’80s (Spectrum, of course, being Paul Oakenfold’s seminal London Acid-House night).
 He was introduced to ecstasy by Creation Records supremo Alan McGee, and described it as a mind-opening experience, which certainly sparked his creativity.
 Weatherall, in conjunction with Hugo Nicholson, headed up a pool of producers that also included The Orb, who worked their magic on the super-chilled ‘Higher Than The Sun’, and Jimmy Miller, the former Rolling Stones producer, who very much evoked their spirit, helping kick things off in style with ‘Movin’ On Up’, before, later on in proceedings, bringing the mood deep down with ‘Damaged’.

 Well over a year prior to the eventual album release, I remember hearing ‘Come Together’ (the follow-up single to ‘Loaded’, and subsequently another top 30 hit) for the first time – it was at Red Alert, the Manchester-based radio pluggers whose office was in 23 New Mount Street, the building that housed half the city’s music-based companies at the time, including my own Murdertone Productions, which looked after the crew I managed / produced, the Ruthless Rap Assassins.
 They had some 12” white labels, one of which I was kindly given, and I was blown-away with the pace, build and atmosphere of the Weatherall mix (running at an epic ten minutes plus), which would appear on the album in preference to the vocal Terry Farley mix, the A Side of the single.
 As with ‘Loaded’, the track starts off with a spoken sample, this time the Reverend Jesse Jackson’s invocation at the 1972 Wattstax music festival (hosted by Stax Records at The Coliseum stadium in Watts, Los Angeles).
 Being someone who was heavily into sampling from movies and TV, via my work with the Rap Assassins, I was hugely impressed, and later down the line, when I put together my Essential Mix for BBC Radio 1 in 2009, I nodded in the direction of ‘Come Together’ by using a variant of the Jesse Jackson speech on the opening and closing tracks.